Multiplying matrices - examples

 On this page you can see many examples of matrix multiplication.

 You can re-load this page as many times as you like and get a new set of numbers and matrices each time.
-You can also choose a different size matrix.
+You can also choose different size matrices (at the bottom of the page).

 (If you need some background information on matrices first, go back to the Introduction to Matrices and 4.
 Multiplication of Matrices).